wrestling-d1 flag

 Penn State wrestlers who were also Olympians

-Penn State has had a total of six Olympians, two of whom have medaled.
-Penn State’s David Taylor became the first Nittany Lion alum to earn gold in 2020 when he defeated Hassan Yazdani of Iran 4-3.
+Penn State has had a total of eight Olympians, three of whom have medaled.
+Penn State’s David Taylor became the first Nittany Lion alum to earn gold in 2020/2021 when he defeated Hassan Yazdani of Iran 4-3.
 Depending on your device, you may need to scroll the table using the bar at the bottom:

 YEAR